chworthey/hdfs-hive-sql-playground/README.md

 Copyright 2021 Patrick S. Worthey

-Think of this like a homemade Apache Ambari for testing purposes, kind of.
+Think of this like a homemade Apache Ambari for testing purposes.

 This project uses Docker to spin up a virtual cluster of nodes which simulate an enterprise big data ELT infrastructure on a single host.
 This will enable the user to play around with Hadoop, Hive, and SQL Servers to facilitate learning of those technologies.
-This repository could also be used to serve the purposes of any infrastructure-specific testing in a CI/CD workflow (for example performance benchmarking analytics in a cluster that you administrate).
+This repository could also be used to serve the purposes of any infrastructure-specific testing in a CI/CD workflow (for example performance benchmarking analytics in a cluster that you administrate, but would need more attention to the hardware-aspect than is currently present in this repository).

 This repository does:
 - Faciliate learning of Hadoop HDFS, Hive, SQL, etc.